Overview

 urbnindicators aims to provide users with analysis-ready data from the American Community Survey (ACS).

-Hundreds of standardized variables, such as percentages, in addition to the raw count variables used to produce them.
+Hundreds of pre-computed variables, including percentages and the raw count variables used to produce them.
+Or flexibly query any table your heart desires.

 A codebook that describes how each variable is calculated.